 But then I met a person who viewed his wheelchair as a source of freedom.
 He had the ability to be independent.
 I could tell he really didn’t want me to interfere with his comings and goings.

 Wheelchair Use and Independence

 There was a time when my mother needed a wheelchair to move about her home.
 She had suffered a stroke and was unable to stand or walk reliably.
-Homehealth Care provided an Occupational Therapist to work with her recovery.
+An Occupational Therapist was provided by Homehealth Care to assist with her recovery.
 She was 75+, the therapist was not yet 30.

 I thought the young man did a great job.
 He set out to teach her all the things she could do in her wheelchair.
 He started with getting a glass of water.
 Getting something from the fridge.
 Doing a load of laundry.

 He was polite, calm and courteous.
 She was aggressive, defiant and angry.
 Mom, please, give the guy a break.

 A Tool for Mobility